mre/endler.dev/content/2021/first-business/index.md

 pockets.
 It's probably easier and less risky to just join a startup in that field.

 In reality, most people just want something cool to work on and happy customers.
-It turns out, you don't have to run a startup for that.
+It turns out, you don't have to run a startup for that ([and you probably shouldn't](https://every.to/napkin-math/you-probably-shouldn-t-work-at-a-startup-9387b632-345c-4a22-bac0-3cb92f0eecf1)).
 Instead, starting a side project is less risky and can grow organically into a business over time.

 Usually, the solution is right in front of them: in some Excel spreadsheet on their computer.